Pharmacy Practice Residency Program Overview

 - Ambulatory Medicine

-The resident will have approximately 20 weeks for choosing elective learning experiences from either campus to meet their interests.
-In the past, residents have chosen to pursue elective learning experiences in areas including: hematology/oncology, neurology, emergency medicine, pain management/palliative care, patient safety, cystic fibrosis, infectious disease, endocrinology and toxicology.
+The resident will have approximately 12 weeks for choosing elective learning experiences from either campus to meet their interests.
+In the past, residents have chosen to pursue elective learning experiences in areas including: epilepsy, emergency medicine, infectious disease, toxicology, cystic fibrosis and endocrinology.
+The resident may also choose to repeat a required rotation at either campus of Children's.
+It must be noted that the maximum amount of time the resident can spend in the same clinical area is 4 months.
+Off-site learning experiences outside Children's Hospitals and Clinics may also be available for the resident.

-Evaluation of the resident's performance will consist of at least the following:
+Evaluation of the resident's performance is vital to the resident's development and will consist of at least the following:

 The resident shall on an ongoing basis conduct self-evaluation of his/her work.
 The preceptor will prepare and discuss with the resident a program of self-evaluation for that learning experience.